-Based on the audit work undertaken, it is the opinion of Internal Audit that reasonable assurance can be placed on the adequacy and effectiveness of Fife Pension Fund's framework of governance, risk management and control for the year to 31 March 2022.
+Based on the audit work undertaken, it is the opinion of Internal Audit that reasonable assurance can be placed on the adequacy and effectiveness of Fife Pension Fund's framework of governance, risk management and control for the year to 31 March 2023.

 Fife Council pension administration team are regularly subjected to both internal and external audit.
-The external auditors appointed are Audit Scotland.
-An audit opinion is provided separately in the Fund's Annual Report and Accounts.
+The external auditor firm appointed, to carry out the audit of the Fife Pension Fund, is Azets.
+An audit opinion is provided separately in the Fund's audited Annual Report and Accounts.